-McBride's Rock is a newly identified Washington outlook at Middlebrook Heights (First range of the Watchung Mountains between Vosseller Ave and Chimney Rock Rd. in Martinsvill NJ., where we lived for 40 years), uncovered by Historian, Robert A. Mayers' and described in his new book, Revolutionary New Jersey: Forgotten Towns and Crossroads of the American Revolution, where he named this rock "McBride's Rock", because I had guided him thru the woods to show him the view from the 25 foot cliff, I had enjoyed for 40 years, 1/4 mile from our house.
+McBride's Rock is a newly identified Washington outlook at Middlebrook Heights (The first range of the Watchung Mountains between Vosseller Ave and Chimney Rock Rd. in Martinsvill NJ), uncovered by Historian, Robert A. Mayers' and described in his new book, Revolutionary New Jersey: Forgotten Towns and Crossroads of the American Revolution. where he named this rock "McBride's Rock", because I had guided him thru the woods to show him the view from the 25 foot cliff, I had enjoyed for 40 years, 1/4 mile from our house.

-George Washington used it to watched British General Howe in New Brunswick in 1777 when his army was camped on the ridge above it.
-General Wayne's brigade was camped right where we lived.
+George Washington used it to watched British General Howe in New Brunswick in 1777 when his army was camped on the ridge above it right where we lived.

 The traditional Washington Rock is at Washington Rock State Park in Green Brook (5 miles from the Middlebrook Encampment).
 Washington used it when the British moved east towards Amboy (Perth Amboy), Staten Island or New York.
-He also used it during skirmishes in Quibbletown (now New Market section of Piscataway), Plainfield, Scotch Plains, Woodbridge and Edison, including the battle of Short Hills (actually occurred at what is now the Plainfield Country Club.
+He also used it during skirmishes in Quibbletown (now New Market section of Piscataway), Plainfield, Scotch Plains, Woodbridge and Edison, including the battle of Short Hills, which actually occurred at what is now the Plainfield Country Club.
 Mayers has more about that in his book.

-It is a basalt (blue stone) rock cliff toward the top of the first range of the Watchung Mountains near Vosseller Ave in Martinsville (Middlebrook Heights).
+It is a basalt (blue stone) rock cliff near the top of the first range of the Watchung s near Vosseller Ave in Martinsville (Middlebrook Heights).
 It is 240 ft above the valley below.
-It's about 110 ft. wide and the top is 25' above the ground at the bottom.
+It's about 110 ft. wide and the top is 25 feet above the ground at the bottom.